zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 <code>exiftool -ext jpg -if '$xmp-xmp:label =~ /Red/i' -csv -xmp-xmp:label -xmp-dc:description . >foo.csv</code>
 </pre>

 Note: The <code>i</code> in <code>/Red/i</code> makes if statement case insensitive.
 However, Photo Mechanic is picky and only recognizes XMP label if it is capitalized.
 Use Red, Yellow, Green, Blue, Purple, Cyan, Brown, Trash, None if you're writing to file.
-I'm not sure about other apps like Bridge, C1.
+I'm not sure about how these values are mapped by other apps like Adobe Bridge, Capture One.

 ---